UO-CIS211/calculator/doc/HOWTO.md

 '+' will be represented as ```Token('+', TokenCat.PLUS)```.

 ### Reverse Polish Notation

+While `lex.py` provides you with a stream of tokens (lexemes), we still need a way to combine these to build an `Expr`.  `rpncalc.py` is starter code for doing that.

 Eventually we would like to be able to parse and interpret an expression in algebraic notation like ```(3*4)/6```,  and we